BurnOutTrader/fund-forge/README.md

 in the unbuffered version events are forwarded to the strategy receiver as soon as they occur.
 In the buffered version events are buffered for X Duration and forwarded as a `StrategyEventBuffer`.
 The strategy will choose which engine to use depending on the initializing parameter `buffering_duration: Option<Duration>`.

 The strategy engine will be started in the background depending on the StrategyMode.
-The strategy can be shared between threads and maintain full functionality, allowing the strategy logic to be delegated between custom user functions and use async architectures.
+The strategy can be shared between threads as an `Arc<FundForgeStrategy>` and maintain full functionality, allowing the strategy logic to be delegated between custom user functions and async architectures.

 After creating the strategy instance using `FundForgeStrategy::initialize();` we will receive data and events as an `EventTimeSlice` in our event_receiver.
 Events are a vec collection of all `StrategyEvent`s that occurred within a buffer period.